Commercial Gym Equipment

 It is going to be much, much easier to find a traditional treadmill than a manual treadmill.
 This is primarily because there is simply a larger supply of the traditional treadmills.
 They have been sold longer and at a greater volume, as manual treadmills have only recently become popular.

-One of the biggest cons of commercial treadmills is simply moving them.
+One of the biggest cons of commercial treadmills and ellipticals is simply moving them.

 They are heavy, clunky, and large.